DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 Can a beamformer get rid of ambient noise artifically added to the sound of interest ?

-Backround noise added to sound sources of interest in the MIMII dataset was recorded with the 8 microphones array and then all channels were mixed under 3 conditions:
+Backround noise added to sound sources of interest in the MIMII dataset was recorded with the same TAMAGO 8 microphones array and then all channels were mixed under 3 conditions:

 - SNR= 6 dB
 - SNR= 0 dB
 - SNR= -6 dB  (worst case scenario)

-We will denoise signals in the SNR= -6 dB scenario.
+We will denoise and classify signals in the SNR= -6 dB scenario (the worst case scenario).

 - Assuming that microphone 1 is in the direction of the sound source of interest (here the valve), and that some background noise source was recorded in the direction of microphone number 1, it will be difficult to denoise the recordings.
 - if some isotropic ambient noise was recorded with the array, in this case the beamformer will be efficient

 Fortunately in most recordigs we listened to in the -6dB_Valve dataset, the ambient noise seems to be rather isotropic or at least the main noise source is not at 000 deg.
 Therefore the MVDR beamformer should efficiently attenuate the ambient noise.
-At least at low frequencies under 1000-1500 Hz since we assumed the array in free field.
+At least at low frequencies under 1000-1500 Hz since we assume that the array is in free field.

 ##  Multi-Microphone diagnosis sensor.